$31.15-$38.59 hourly / $5,399.67-$6,689.24 monthly / $64,796.04-$80,270.88 annual

 Contacts private firms and public agencies to obtain classification and/or salary data.

-Compiles, verifies, analyzes, and correlates information on personnel matters and develops and presents data in graphic, tabular, written, and oral forms.
+Gathers, compiles, verifies, analyzes, and correlates information on personnel matters and develops and presents data in graphic, pictorial, tabular, written, and oral forms.

 Prepares reports, presentations, and other communications containing descriptive, analytical, and evaluative content including the preparation of recommendations based on findings.

-Assists in developing new and improved procedures, operating practices, and forms for assigned areas.
+Assists in developing new and improved procedures, operating practices, and forms and maintains records for assigned areas.

-Resolves problems, discrepancies, and responds to inquiries related to areas such as classification, compensation, rules, personnel policies, organizational analysis, recruitment and examinations, equal employment opportunity and affirmative action, and employer-employee relations.
+Resolves problems, discrepancies, and responds to inquiries related to areas such as classification, compensation, rules, personnel policies, organizational analysis, recruitment and examinations, equal employment opportunity and affirmative action, and employee and labor relations.

 Confers with District and college staff regarding assigned projects and may make recommendations based on findings.